 Each share of preferred stock can be converted at the option of the holder, at any time and from time to time, and without the payment of additional consideration by the holder thereof, into a number of fully paid and non-assessable shares of common stock as is determined by dividing the applicable original issue price by the applicable common conversion price (as defined below) in effect at the time of conversion.
-The "Series A conversion price" will initially be equal to the Series B original issue price.
-The "Series C conversion price" will initially be equal to the Series B original issue price.
-The "Series D original issue price.
-The "applicable conversion price" is defined as the Series A conversion price with respect to the Series A preferred stock, the Series B conversion price with respect to the Series B preferred stock, the Series C conversion price with respect to the Series C preferred stock, and the Series D conversion price with respect to the Series D preferred stock.
+The "Series A conversion price" will initially be equal to the Series A-1 original issue price.
+The "Series B conversion price" will initially be equal to the Series B original issue price.
+The "Series C conversion price" will initially be equal to the Series C original issue price.
+The "Series A conversion price" will initially be equal to the Series C original issue price.
+The "Series A conversion price" will initially be equal to the Series C original issue price.
+The "Series A conversion price" will initially be equal to the Series A preferred stock, the Series A conversion price with respect to the Series A preferred stock, the Series B conversion price with respect to the Series B preferred stock, the Series C conversion price with respect to the Series C preferred stock, and the Series D conversion price with respect to the Series D preferred stock.
 Each applicable conversion price, and the rate at which shares of preferred stock may be converted into shares of common stock, is subject to adjustment as provided below.